 Welcome to LIPdata.ca, the Local Immigration Partnership data portal, funded by Immigration, Refugees and Citizenship Canada.
 Whether you are affiliated with a local, regional, remote, rural, or zonal immigration partnership, we call them Local Immigration Partnerships or LIPs.
 The resources provided on this website are available for anyone to use, no matter where they are located in Canada.

-This site hosts performance measurement data for Local Immigration Partnerships (LIPs).
-It includes an interactive reporting dashboard and regional home pages with local data and information for each region’s LIPs.
-It provides information about the 17 Sustainable Development Goals, or SDGs, adopted by the United Nations in 2015.
+This site hosts an interactive reporting dashboard and regional home pages with information for each region’s Local Immigration Partnerships (LIPs).
+It also provides information about the 17 Sustainable Development Goals, or SDGs, adopted by the United Nations in 2015.
 This is because each indicator graph on the dashboard is linked to one or more SDGs and some of their targets.
 The national LIPs Network CDP Initiative is also profiled.
 This collaboration with the Community Data Program (CDP) enables all LIPs in Canada to access additional immigration data acquired by the CDP.

 - HINT: If you are viewing this on a mobile phone, the indicator graphs will display best in landscape orientation.
 For the greatest clarity, please view the graphs on a computer.